dinde451/jarr.d1/Jarulfs_Guide.md

   - Updated the Index.

-  - Added text about opening the document in Word in chapter 1.
+  - Added text about opening the document in Word in CHAPTER_LINK_introduction.

-  - Changed chapter 1.1 to acknowledge the latest patch for Diablo, v1.09.
+  - Changed CHAPTER_LINK_patches-for-diablo-and-hellfire to acknowledge the latest patch for Diablo, v1.09.

-  - Added to the list of acknowledged people in chapter 1.5.
+  - Added to the list of acknowledged people in CHAPTER_LINK_acknowledgment.

-  - Clarified melee character damage and special ”weapon” damage for the Monk in chapter 2.2.2.
+  - Clarified melee character damage and special ”weapon” damage for the Monk in CHAPTER_LINK_damage-done.

-  - Corrected the weapon speed for the Monk with just a shield in chapter 2.2.3.
+  - Corrected the weapon speed for the Monk with just a shield in CHAPTER_LINK_weapon-speed.

-  - Small addition to the Resurrect spell in chapter 4.1.3.
+  - Small addition to the Resurrect spell in CHAPTER_LINK_spells-available-in-diablo.

-  - Corrected table in chapter 6.1.4.
+  - Corrected table in CHAPTER_LINK_life-and-mana-stealing.

-  - Removed text about a change only present in version 1.08 of the game in chapter 6.1.9.
+  - Removed text about a change only present in version 1.08 of the game in CHAPTER_LINK_possible-targets-of-attacks.

-  - Added some text in chapter 9.
+  - Added some text in CHAPTER_LINK_battlenet.

-  - Updated the channel list in chapter 9.1.
+  - Updated the channel list in CHAPTER_LINK_channels.

-  - Added some information about avoiding the end game movie in chapter 10.6.
+  - Added some information about avoiding the end game movie in CHAPTER_LINK_avoiding-the-game-end-movie.

-  - Small adjustments for the 1.09 patch in chapter 10.2.
+  - Small adjustments for the 1.09 patch in CHAPTER_LINK_save-files.

-  - Updated chapter 10.7.
+  - Updated CHAPTER_LINK_meaningless-information-about-this-guide.

     Things that have been added or changed in 1.63: